NWChemEx/Chemist/docs/source/developer/design/quantum_mechanics/operator/architecture.rst

 Architecture of Operator Component
 ##################################

-The need for the Operator component stemmed from the high-level architecture details described :ref:`architecture_of_chemist`.
+The need for the Operator component stemmed from discussions on the :ref:`architecture_of_the_quantum_mechanics_component`.

 TODO: Write me!!!